kentcdodds/kcd-scripts/README.md

 Add `npm run lint: "itp-react-scripts lint` to your `package.json` scripts to use it

+> Note: caching eslint is enabled by default by itp-react-scripts, if you want to disable it, add `---no-cache`
 > Note: To make VCCode recognise eslint: create `.eslintrc` in your project root with the contents of:
 >
 > `{"extends": "./node_modules/@inthepocket/itp-react-scripts/eslint.js"}`

 > Note: for now, you'll have to include an `.eslintignore` in your project until
 > [this eslint issue is resolved](https://github.com/eslint/eslint/issues/9227).

+### Precommit

+#### Lintstagedrc

+##### Default

+The default lintstagedrc file can be found [here](/src/config/lintstagedrc.js).
+It does:

+- Updates doctoc in the README.md
+- Updates the contributors in the project (if available)
+- autoformat the project
+- runs the itp-react-scripts linter
+- runs the tests

+##### Overwrite

+You can overwrite the lintstagedrc by adding config to your own project, [the default lint-staged way](https://github.com/okonet/lint-staged#configuration)

 ### Overriding Config